nickbrandt/GitLab/doc/user/project/operations/feature_flags.md

 In general, an application is deployed to multiple environments, such as production, staging and [review apps](../../../ci/review_apps/index.md).
-You may not want to enable a feature flag on production until QA team has confirmed that the feature is working correctly on the other testing environments.
+You may not want to enable a feature flag on production until QA team has first confirmed that the feature is working correctly on testing environments.

 To define statuses for each environment: